WhoTheFlower/Steam-Deck-UI-Components/README.md

 # Steam-Deck-UI-Components
 Repository for Steam OS SFX and Music themes Created by WhoDaDev

-Songs for NieR Replicant/Gestalt & Automata belong to Keiichi Okabe & Square Enix.
+Songs for NieR Replicant/Gestalt and Automata belong to Keiichi Okabe and Square Enix.
 SFX for NieR Automata belongs to Square Enix.

 SAO Anime is owned by Aniplex USA, A1 pictures and Reki Kawahara.